-5 ways your windscreen could fail your MOT
+5 ways your windscreen could cause an MOT failure

-There’s a number of reasons your windscreen may lead an MOT fail – learn what to watch out for and ways to prevent windscreen MOT fails from this guide.
+There are many reasons why your windscreen may lead to an MOT failure.
+Discover what to watch out for and ways to prevent an MOT windscreen failure with this guide.

 1. Visibility

-Visibility is one of the most important components checked during an MOT test - this is tested by the examiner sitting in the driver’s seat and checking the field of vision through both the windscreen, and the front side windows.
+Visibility is an important component that is checked during an MOT test.
+The examiner will test this by sitting in the driver’s seat and checking the field of vision through the windscreen and front side windows.
 If your visibility is significantly affected, this will cause you to fail your MOT.
-The following list shows examples of where visibility could be obstructed, but will only be considered a defect if it seriously restricts the driver’s view:

 • Car air fresheners

-• Stickers, such as parking permits or disability parking permits
+• Stickers (parking permits or disability parking permits)

 • Taxi signs to indicate if a vehicle is ‘for hire’

-• Sun visor on the driver’s side that cannot be stowed in the ‘off screen’ position
+• The sun visor on the driver’s side that cannot be stowed in the ‘off-screen’ position

-• Window wipers that stop in a position that obscures the view
+• Window wipers that stop in a position that obscures your view

-Ever wondered if a cracked windscreen will fail an MOT?
-Well, it depends.
-If the crack, or chip, on your windscreen affects visibility – for example, if it’s in the driver’s line of vision – this can result in an MOT fail.
+Have you ever wondered if a cracked windscreen would cause your car to fail an MOT?
+The answer is ‘It depends’.
+If the crack or chip on your windscreen affects your visibility, such as being in the driver’s line of vision, this will result in your vehicle failing the MOT test.

-It also depends on how large the crack or chip is, as to whether this will affect your MOT result.
-However, in order to determine whether your windscreen crack fails your MOT, your windscreen is split up into different zones:
+This can also depend on how large the crack or chip is, which can affect the overall MOT result.
+However, to determine whether your windscreen crack will cause your car to fail its MOT, the windscreen is split up into different zones:

-• Zone A – this refers to the section of your windscreen directly in the driver’s line of vision.
-If there are any chips or cracks in this zone measuring over 10mm in diameter, this will result in an MOT fail.
+• Zone A: This refers to the section of your windscreen directly in the driver’s line of vision.
+If there are any chips or cracks in this zone measuring over 10mm in diameter, it can result in an MOT failure.

-• Zone B – this refers to the rest of the windscreen.
-A crack or chip in this area is less likely to result in an MOT fail.
-However, if there are cracks measuring over 40mm in diameter, this will then lead to a fail.
-If the chip or crack is less than 40mm, it won’t lead to a fail, but this will be noted by the tester.
+• Zone B: This refers to the rest of the windscreen.
+A crack or chip in this area is less likely to result in an MOT failure.
+However, cracks measuring over 40mm in diameter will cause your car to fail its MOT.
+A chip or crack that is less than 40mm won’t fail your MOT, but it will be noted by the tester.

 3. Windscreen wipers

-Ensure that your wipers are in the best possible condition with our guide highlighting when to replace windscreen wipers, or how to change wiper blades.
+Ensure that your wipers are in the best possible condition with our guides, covering when to replace windscreen wipers or how to change wiper blades.

 4. Rear-view

-Of course, the rear-view also has a part to play in the success rate of an MOT test.
-Mandatory rear-view mirrors, or indirect vision devices, must provide an adequate view to the rear from the driver’s seat.
-Therefore, if a mirror or a device is missing, damaged, loose, inoperative or not providing an adequate view to the rear, this can result in either a Minor or Major defect.
+The rear view also has a part to play with the MOT test success rate.
+Mandatory rear-view mirrors or indirect vision devices must provide an adequate view of the rear from the driver’s seat.
+If a mirror or device is missing, damaged, loose, inoperative or not providing an adequate view to the rear, it can result in either a minor or major defect.

 5. Windscreen washers and wiper fluid

-Lastly, the amount of wiper fluid you have can also affect either a pass or fail on your MOT test.
-Washers must provide enough fluid for the wipers to clear the windscreen effectively, so if your washers are not working, or not providing sufficient fluid to clear the windscreen, this can result in a Major defect, leading to a failed MOT test.
+Lastly, the amount of wiper fluid you have can also affect whether your car passes or fails its MOT.
+The washers must provide enough fluid for the wipers to effectively clear the windscreen.
+If your washers are not working or providing sufficient fluid to clear the windscreen, it can result in a major defect, causing you to fail your MOT test.

 Price Promise